Nadim Tuhin

 Note: The configurations shown are based on real-world production implementations but have been generalized for educational purposes.
 Adapt these to your specific requirements and always test in a staging environment first.

-When you're running a high-traffic WordPress multisite serving millions of users, security isn't just a checkbox—it's a critical foundation of your infrastructure.
+When you're running a high-traffic WordPress multisite serving millions of users, security is not a checkbox.
+It's a foundation.

-In this post, I'll walk you through a complete security implementation, from basic nginx configurations to advanced attack prevention.
-Whether you're running a WordPress site or any web application, you'll find practical security measures you can implement today.
+In this post, I'll walk through a complete security implementation, from basic nginx configurations to advanced attack prevention.
+Whether you're running WordPress or any web application, you'll find practical measures you can put in place today.

 Consider a WordPress multisite serving content in multiple languages: